 First a little bit of candle "etiquette":

 - Trim your wick every. single. time.
 A trimmed wick (down to 1/8"-1/4") allows for the cleanest, brightest, most even burns.
 You can use a specialized wick trimmer, but small scissors, nail clippers, or even just a tweak with your fingers will do in a pinch.
+Keeping wicks centered and trimmed makes the candles last longer and burn cleaner.

 - Avoid drafts and breezes which can lead to uneven burning/spilling/splattering.